AWARDS

 Tradition Bearer Award

 Louisiana Folklife Month recognizes the rich diversity of Louisiana’s living traditions and showcases an array of tradition bearers across the state.
-A Louisiana Folklife Month Event honoring Tradition Bearer Geraldine Robertson for her work preserving the exquisite craftsmanship of split oak basket weaving will be held at the Rougarou Fest on Sunday, October 19, 2025 at 2 PM on the Woodside Energy Main Stage.
+A Louisiana Folklife Month Event honoring Tradition Bearer Carl Parfait for his work preserving the art of trawl net making will held at the Rougarou Fest on Saturday, October 24, 2025 at 3 PM on the Tailing Bayou Community Stage.

 A project of the Louisiana Folklife Commission in collaboration with the Louisiana Folklore Society and numerous community partners, Louisiana Folklife Month is supported in part by the National Endowment for the Arts and the Louisiana Endowment for the Humanities.